Journal for the Study of Spirituality:

 All Editorials are free to access and provide a flavour of the contents of each issue.

 There are two issues of JSS each year, published in print form in May and November.
-From late 2020, production and mailing of print copies will be entirely plastic-free.
+From late 2020, production and mailing of print copies has been entirely plastic-free.

 Print ISSN: 2044-0243; Online ISSN: 2044-0251.